cev-api/NiceWurst/README.md

 - **PortalGUI**: Enables GUIs inside portals for managing portal interactions.
 - **SafeTP**: Activates a Blink period and sends a teleport command while ensuring safety.
 - **SeedMapperHelper**: UI for my fork of SeedMapper which covers all settings except for debug/dev mode.
+- **SpectatorMonitor**: Monitor for users going in and out of spectator mode.
 - **TooManyHax**: Blocks or restricts unwanted features so you don't accidentally enable risky hacks.
 - **Towny**: Toggle your towns PVP while you're attacking.
 - **UI-Utils**: Adds interface utilities and small workflow improvements for inventory/screen handling.